 The User Accounts Found on Any Windows Computer

 What user accounts will you find on any Windows computer?
 There are not that many.
-You have the built-in Administrator account, created by Windows even if you use it or not, the user accounts you created, plus the Guest account and user named HomeGroupUser$, used by Windows to manage your Homegroup connections.
+You have the built-in Administrator account, created by Windows even if you use it or not, the user accounts you have created, the Guest account and user account named HomeGroupUser$, used by Windows to manage your Homegroup connections.

 As you can see in the screenshot below, some accounts have a small arrow in their icon.